pdf-raku/PDF-API6/README.md

 ### gfx

-Synposis: ### $page.gfx: :&render, :debug, :!strict, :comment-ops
+Synposis: ### $page.gfx: :&render, :!strict, :trace, :comment

 Options:
     - `:&render` install a rendering call-back (see Rendering below)
-    - `:debug` print debugging information
     - `:!strict` turn off some warnings, regarding out-of-sequence operations, incorrect nesting or unclosed Save, Text or Marked content blocks.

+Debugging options:
+    - `:trace` print debugging information to $*ERR
+    - `:comment` write explanatory comments into the content stream, including operator mnemonics and original unencoded text.
+These may make it a bit easier for developers to interpret the content stream within the PDF.
+Note that setting both :comment` and `:trace` options will direct the trace output output to the content stream as comments.

 Graphics form the basis of PDF rendering and display.
 This includes text, images, graphics, colors and painting.

-Each page has associated graphics these can be access by the`.gfx` method.
+Each page has associated graphics these can be accessed by the`.gfx` method.

 ```
 use v6;